-- Grown cats may already have been neutered and had its "shots."
+- Grown cats may already have been neutered and had their shots.

 A final consideration is your own age.
-If you are 65 or older, it is always possible that you will not outlive your cat, so an older cat would be an excellent choice.
-You might even want to adopt a "disabled" cat, which we now refer to as "special needs cats," one that is blind, deaf, an amputee, or otherwise "disabled."
-These cats make wonderful companions and compensate for their "disabilities" with a wealth of love and devotion for their human savior.
+Older adults may prefer to get a senior cat because of the aforementioned reasons.
+You might even want to adopt a special needs cat, one that is blind, deaf, an amputee, or otherwise "disabled."
+These cats make wonderful companions and compensate for their restrictions with a wealth of love and devotion for their human savior.

-If you are younger, with school-age children, a cat who is one or two years old would be a great choice, and s/he can grow up with your children.
+If you are younger, or with school-age children, a cat who is 1 or 2 years old would be a great choice, and the cat can grow up with your children.

 One or More Cats?

 You may have not even entertained the idea of adopting more than one cat, but it is not unusual for someone to go to a shelter to adopt one kitty and come home with two.
 You may fall in love with a beautiful, personable cat, only to find that she has a littermate or "best friend" and can only be adopted as part of a pair.
-My response to that scenario is that if you have space in your home and your heart and the resources to care for more than one, you'll be rewarded with much more than twice the amount of joy.
+If you have space in your home and your heart and the resources to care for more than one, you'll be rewarded with much more than twice the amount of joy.
 This is particularly true when getting a kitten.
 Kittens are loads of fun, but for a number of reasons, two kittens are better than one, in many cases.